 Overall, this layout takes the most planning, but it also brings shoppers a customized experience and gives retailers more flexibility and creativity.

 How to Decide on the Right Retail Floor Plan

-So far we’ve covered some of the most popular retail layouts.
-And while that section should have given you some idea on what’s a good fit, there are a few other factors to consider as you go through this process.
+So far, we’ve covered some of the most popular retail layouts.
+And while that section should have given you some idea of what’s a good fit, there are a few other factors to consider as you go through this process.
 The items below will help you zero in on the best solution for your store.